 Once the little plants start to emerge, you can water a little bit more thoroughly but still gently.
 Once three or more leaves have developed your plants can be gradually introduced to more sunlight.

 A little stronger the plants can then be transplanted into small containers so that there is enough air circulation to help their leaves systems grow strong.
 Take care to transplant the young plants with the surrounding soil, so that their roots are intact.
 While allowing adequate daylight exposure, these young plants may still be protected from direct sunlight and wind.

-Choose vegetable varieties that are best for your region and are right for the season.
+Choose vegetable varieties that are best for your region and are right for the season in your terrace garden.
 You can register for our free Newsletter to receive the up-to-date gardening almanac which gives you exactly this information each month.
 What’s more as a Groveflora member you can consult our garden experts for free by just dropping us a mail at firstname.lastname@example.org and schedule a phone call to help answer all your terrace gardening queries.

-Also visit the Gardening Calendar for India which is your very own Garden Almanac and our gardening Corner for all the latest buzz....
+Also visit the Gardening Calendar for India which is your very own Garden Almanac.
 On these links you can know more on topics such as how to grow tomatoes and visit here to learn how to grow the medicinal and extremely delightful herb mint easily.